 The ground segment for the in-orbit control of the satellite, the mission planning and the acquisition and processing of images, is located over the three operative centres: the Fucino Space Centre of Telespazio; the Joint Satellite Remote Survey Centre (CITS) in Pratica di Mare (Rome) and the Joint Management and Control Centre (CIGC) in Vigna di Valle (Rome) of the Italian Defence.

-OPTSAT-3000 was launched by Arianespace on August 1st 2017 from the European space centre in Kourou, French Guiana, with a VEGA carrier.
+OPTSAT-3000 was launched by Arianespace on August 1st 2017 from the European space centre in Kourou, French Guiana, by a VEGA rocket.